Völkischer Beobachter: History

 The income from sales alone did not support the paper.
 It sustained itself by selling non-interest-bearing promissory notes to party members and received loans and grants from wealthy patrons such as Helene Bechstein.
 The book publishing company, which Amann successfully expanded, later became the financial backbone.
 The Illustrierter Beobachter founded in 1926, was also a success.
 In addition, the followers were repeatedly reminded of their obligation to become subscribers and to advertise them.

 During the Nazi rise to power, the newspaper reported general news but also party activities, presenting them as almost constant successes.
 Guidelines for propagandists urged that all posters, insofar as the police allowed, contain propaganda for it, and all meetings should be announced in it, although reports should be sent to the Propaganda Department, which would then forward corrected versions to the paper.
 Posters did indeed urge reading it.
 When Hitler was banned from public speaking, it was the main vehicle to propagate his views.

-Joseph Goebbels published articles in the Völkischer Beobachter to attack the United States for criticizing anti-Jewish measures, and to attack the communist USSR.
+Joseph Goebbels published articles in the Völkischer Beobachter to attack the United States for criticizing anti-Jewish measures, as well as the communist Soviet Union.
+Both before and during World War Two The party newspaper frequently featured triumphant headlines, antisemitic (and other) conspiracy theories, and obsessed over racist ideology.
+The front page of Völkischer Beobachter on 24 May 1944 featured a headline claiming U.S. President Franklin D. Roosevelt had been planning to bring the United States into war with Germany since summer 1941 based off a general’s testimony.
+The front page also featured an article discussing Spain’s history leading up to Francisco Franco, justified the Spanish Inquisition conducted by the Catholic Church at the end of the Reconquista against Jews and Muslims in medieval Spain, as they were “foreign growths on the national body, hundreds of thousands of Jews and Moors were eliminated by the sword”, and it was needed to “unify” Spain into one nation.

-The final issues of the paper from both April and May 1945 were not distributed.
+The final issues of the paper from the end of April and early May 1945 were not distributed.

 According to top Soviet diplomat Vladimir Semyonov, Stalin suggested that the title of National Democratic Party of Germany's newspaper (a satellite party created in East Germany to attract former Nazi supporters) could be called the Völkischer Beobachter in order to appeal to the party's membership.
 The proposal was ultimately not adopted.